MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-troubleshooting-faq.md

 ---
 # required metadata

-title: Troubleshoot Finance insights setup
+title: Troubleshoot Finance insights setup issues
-description: This topic describes the Cash flow forecasting capability.
+description: This topic lists issues that can arise when you use Finance insights capabilities.
+It also lists the steps to resolve the issues.
 author: panolte
 ms.date: 08/20/2021
 ms.topic: article